pratos/flask_api/notebooks/ML+Models+as+APIs+using+Flask.md

 Our `pipeline` is looking pretty swell & fairly decent to go the most important step of the tutorial: __Serialize the Machine Learning Model__

-### Saving the ML Model to serialize & de-serialize
+### 3. Saving Machine Learning Model : Serialization & Deserialization

 >In computer science, in the context of data storage, serialization is the process of translating data structures or object state into a format that can be stored (for example, in a file or memory buffer, or transmitted across a network connection link) and reconstructed later in the same or another computer environment.